Hike at a Glance

 Situated just 11km south of Adelaide, Shepherds Hill Recreation Park is easily accessible.
 Drivers can navigate to the park via Ayliffes Road in St Marys or Ellis Avenue in Eden Hills.
 Public transport options are also available from Adelaide city centre, although restrictions may apply for carrying bicycles on trains.
 For the latest information on public transport options and any bicycle restrictions, please refer to the Adelaide Metro website.

-Closest towns to this walk: Bedford Park, Belair, Bellevue Heights, Blackwood, Clapham, Coromandel Valley, Eden Hills, Hawthorn, Hawthorndene, Kingswood, Mitcham, Pasadena, St Marys
+Nearby towns: Bedford Park, Belair, Bellevue Heights, Blackwood, Clapham, Coromandel Valley, Eden Hills, Hawthorn, Hawthorndene, Kingswood, Mitcham, Pasadena, St Marys

 About the region